Reed-CompBio/spras/docs/tutorial/beginner.rst

 (Cartesian product) of those list values together with any fixed single-value parameters in the same run block.
 Each unique combination runs once per algorithm.

-# TODO: add what a parameter is (maybe move this to a different section
-in intermediate.rst) Each algorithm exposes its own set of parameters that control its optimization strategy.
-Some algorithms have no adjustable parameters, while others include multiple tunable settings that influence how subnetworks are created.
-These parameters vary widely between algorithms and reflect the unique optimization techniques each method employs under the hood.

 (See :doc:`Pathway Reconstruction Methods <../prms/prms>` for
 information about algorithms and their parameters).